 9. No one wants to document

 The impact on agility, risk and technical debt is due to the lack of documentation.
-Even at the most basic level (eg. completing description fields) is is embarrassingly bad.
+Even at the most basic level (e.g. completing description fields) it is embarrassingly bad.
 Even standard object metadata and Salesforce managed packages have very few description fields filled out.
 Documentation of “why” you made a change is critical institutional knowledge that will make future impact assessment easier.
 It is ‘paying it forward’.

 10. Shorter release cycles leads to a greater ROI

 Fact.
 Faster releases drive huge business agility and also engage end users who feel their requests are being addressed.
 ROI and confidence skyrocket as the business get incremental changes more quickly.
 All of this drives up the ROI of Salesforce.